-Fresh forces have been marshalled and are ready to exploit the opportunity you have created by rolling forth across the north German plain.
-There is little to stop them.
-Unfortunately you are not going to be joining this operation immediately.
+Fresh forces have been marshalled, and are ready to exploit the opportunity you have created by rolling forth across the north German plain with little to stop them.
+Unfortunately, you will not be joining this operation just yet.
 A more urgent task awaits you.

-As you know, the German V-1 and V-2 rockets have taken a terrible toll among civilians in London.
-They’ve got to be stopped.
+As you know, sir, the German V-One and V-Two rockets have taken a terrible toll among civilians in London; they’ve got to be stopped.
 Some of the launch sites are in the Netherlands.
 Your mission is to neutralize these sites while also capturing rockets for study.
-Accomplish these goals quickly, and you will then merge with the Allied forces marching toward Berlin!
+Accomplish these goals quickly, and you will then link up with the Allied forces marching toward Berlin!

-Good luck!
+Good luck, general!